forestgardenwales/forestgarden.wales/content/tours.md

 draft: false
 ---

-# Tour our forest garden in a group
+# Tour our forest garden

 {{< figure src="https://farm1.staticflickr.com/799/26465730067_f657ece88c_z_d.jpg" alt="Misty view on a sunny morning across pond, young orchard to establised trees" caption="Early morning looking eastward across the Wildlife Pond and newly established forest garden" >}}

-We offer a 3 hour **group** tour of our forest garden in Cwm Cou in Ceredigion, near Newcastle Emlyn and 20 minutes drive from Cardigan.
+On the **first Saturday of each month** (May to September inclusive), we offer a 3 hour tour of our forest garden in Cwm Cou in Ceredigion, near Newcastle Emlyn.
 This includes a presentation plus coffee & cake and is for anyone interested in learning more about forest gardening.

+You can buy tickets for £10 from **[forestgardenwales.eventbrite.co.uk](https://forestgardenwales.eventbrite.co.uk)**

 > Forest gardening is a productive and practical garden system using trees, shrubs and perennial plants, designed to be stable, sustainable and low-maintenance.

+The dates for your diary are:

+1. Saturday 5th May
+2. Saturday 2nd June
+3. Saturday 7th July
+4. Saturday 4th August
+5. Saturday 1st September

 ## Included in the tour